 Amid pandemic, Joe Burrow's hometown finds way to celebrate NFL Draft Day

 ATHENS, OH – It’s a day many in Joe Burrow's hometown have been anticipating: NFL Draft Day.
-But cheering on one of their own as he becomes the number one overall draft pick won’t be going as planned.
+But cheering on one of their own as he becomes the number one overall draft pick won’t go as planned.

 “We were planning on some big parties at the bar and a lot of house parties,” said Tom Kostohryz, a family friend of the Burrows.
 “It was going to be a great night.
 It still will be.”